Embryonal rhabdomyosarcoma: Treatment plan

-Localized Rhabdomyosarcoma
+Localized rhabdomyosarcoma

-In individuals with localized rhabdomyosarcoma, surgery and/or radiation therapy are primarily use to eliminate the tumor.
+In individuals with localized rhabdomyosarcoma, surgery and radiation therapy are primarily used to eliminate the tumor.
 Localized rhabdomyosarcoma can typically be treated successfully with the current standard of care and survival outcomes.

-Metastatic Rhabdomyosarcoma
+Metastatic rhabdomyosarcoma

 In individuals with metastatic rhabdomyosarcoma, combination therapy is not able to treat specific sites such as bone marrow or the lungs.
-Treatment for metastatic rhabdomyosarcoma has not changed over the last 3 decades and 5-year survival outcomes in those with high-risk rhabdomyosarcoma remain less than 40%.
+Treatment for metastatic rhabdomyosarcoma has not changed over the last three decades and five-year survival outcomes in those with high-risk rhabdomyosarcoma remain less than 40%.
 In terms of overall survival, metastatic rhabdomyosarcoma remains at 21% while recurrent rhabdomyosarcoma remains at 30%.
-In a European study on 174 adolescents with metastatic rhabdomyosarcoma, high dose chemotherapy compared to standard chemotherapy did not show a statistical difference in 5 year overall survival rates.
+In a European study on 174 adolescents with metastatic rhabdomyosarcoma, high dose chemotherapy compared to standard chemotherapy did not show a statistical difference in five-year overall survival rates.
 In fact, those who received the high dose chemotherapy had experienced an increase in adverse events such as myelosuppression, peripheral neuropathy and later required a dose reduction.
 In individuals with more resistant rhabdomyosarcoma, more targeted therapies and immunotherapies in clinical trials have been of interest to gain better survival outcomes and reduce toxicities and treatment resistance.